Valkyr-JS/StashPluginTemplate/README.md

 Your plugin settings are written in the `src/components/settings.json`.
 This is converted to YAML as part of the bundling process.

+## Using the Plugin API

+The Stash plugin API can be accessed via `window.pluginApi` (see `src/main.tsx` for an example).
+The API exposes several libraries used by Stash, which are referenced as peer dependencies by this template.
+They can be imported into your files as normal, but will not be bundled into the plugin in order to reduce output size and avoid conflicts.

+### Font Awesome
+The free regular and solid Font Awesome libraries are accessible via the plugin API, but `@fortawesome/react-fontawesome` is not.
+Instead, the `FontAwesomeIcon` component is accessible as `FontAwesomeIcon = window.pluginApi.components.Icon` - the package does not need to be installed.

 ## Scripts

 | Script       | Description                                                           |